 I remember when I made the switch from evening to morning training, and it was a shock to the system.
 Everything felt so much harder.
 But gradually, over time, I got used to it.

 Ultimately, the best time of day to train is the time of day that works for you and fits your schedule.
 Timing is a lot less important than simply making it to the gym in the first place.
-Getting your workouts in on a consistent basis is more important than most other things when it comes to getting in shape.

-6. Is It Better to Workout Fasted?
+Is It Better to Workout Fasted?

-Some say that intermittent fasting and fasted exercise has a beneficial effect on the body’s hormones.
 Fasted training is more than just OK, it’s actually the best way to improve both your health and your body composition.

-FREE: The Muscle Building Cheat Sheet
+FREE: The Flat Belly Cheat Sheet

-It's a quick guide to building muscle, which you can read online or keep as a PDF, that shows you exactly how to put on muscle.
-To get a copy of the cheat sheet sent to you, please enter your email address in the box below, and hit the “send it now” button.
+It's a quick guide, which you can read online or keep as a PDF, that tells you exactly how to lose your gut and get back in shape.
+To get a FREE copy of the cheat sheet sent to you, please enter your email address in the box below, and hit the “send it now” button.

 PRIVACY POLICY: This is a 100% private email list, and your email address is not shared with anyone for any reason.
 You can unsubscribe quickly and easily if you ever want to.